CEL Rule Conditions

 • runtime config reload

-Validation must enforce mode-specific shape:
+Validation must enforce the Light-Fabric rule shape:

 • cel: expression is required, conditions is rejected